Sometimes Buying Trip Insurance Does Not Make Sense

 However, for most smart travelers, the peace of mind leading up to and during the trip is well worth the investment.
-The cost of travel insurance is usually between 4% and 7% of the price of the trip and may include trip cancellation, traveler assistance, emergency medical, evacuation and accidental death.
+The cost of travel insurance is usually between 4% and 7% of the trip’s price and may include trip cancellation, traveler assistance, emergency medical, evacuation, and accidental death.
 It may also include coverage for rental car collision and damage as part of the policy.

 Here Are 5 Reasons Not to Buy Travel Insurance

 You have insurance coverage through your credit card.